tbarbette/fosdem21/README.md

 Graphs, experiments and scripts for FOSDEM21 talk

+Scripts 00\* are simple FastClick scripts

+Scripts 01-05 use NPF (install with pip3 install --user npf) to manage scripts.
+See [The NPF GitHub page.](http://github.com/tbarbette/npf/)

  * 00-forwarder-with-throughput.sh : Run the forwarder presented during the talk with throughput measurement
  * 01-fosdem-fwd.sh : Run the forwarding test based on NPF